wadewegner/Force.com-Toolkit-for-NET/README.md

 ```

 The above code will create 6 accounts in 3 batches.
 Each batch can hold upto 10,000 records and you can use multiple records.
-For more details on the Salesforce Bulk API, see [the documentation](https://resources.docs.salesforce.com/196/latest/en-us/sfdc/pdf/api_asynch.pdf "Salesforce Bulk API Docs")
+For more details on the Salesforce Bulk API, see [the documentation](https://resources.docs.salesforce.com/196/latest/en-us/sfdc/pdf/api_asynch.pdf "Salesforce Bulk API Docs").

-You can also create an object dynamically using the inbuilt SObject class:
+You can also create objects dynamically using the inbuilt SObject class:

 ```
 var accountsBatch1 = new SObjectList<SObject>